fungcollin/acit2420-assignment02/README.md

 ## Introduction

-This repository contains two Bash scripts to prepare and admin a LINUX environment:
+This repository contains two Bash Project scripts to prepare and admin a LINUX environment:

 1. System Setup
 2. New User Creation

-The first script's objective is to automate a system setup and sync.
+The first project's objective is to automate a system setup and sync.
-The second script's objective is to provide user management properties.
+The second project's objective is to provide user management properties.

 ---